Phone Number Format: US & International Number Structure Guide (2026)

 Complete guide to phone number formats.
-Learn the anatomy of US numbers (NANP), E.164 international standard, area code rules, special numbers (911, 555, toll-free), and how to format for databases, display, and dialing.
+Learn the US NANP structure (10 digits), E.164 international standard, area code rules, special numbers (911, 555, toll-free), and how to format numbers for dialing and databases.

 A US phone number has 10 digits: a 3-digit area code + a 7-digit local number.
 With the country code +1, it's 11 digits total.
 The international standard for formatting phone numbers is E.164, which uses a maximum of 15 digits and the format +[country code][number].